 Universities have always been important centers of environmental efforts and innovation, acutely aware of the long term health of our planet and motivated to contribute to solutions.
 Now universities are increasingly focused on sustainability on their own campuses, and finding ways to do better.
 Besides an interest in doing the right thing, universities are major […]

-Author: Glenn Croston
+All posts from Glenn Croston

 A Gift of Service connects those who want to give help with those who need the help and those who provide it, giving them a way to provide housecleaning, babysitting, nanny service, handyman services, dog walking, or more.
 Have you ever had your life stopped in its tracks by a sudden crisis?
 Whether it is from illness, accident, a death in the family or one of life’s other challenges, most of us will run into a crisis at some point in our lives that throws us off the tracks.
 Anne Carey is building A Gift of Service for people to give help at times like this when it is needed the most.

 We’ve been hearing about the fiscal cliff a lot lately, about the risk of falling over the edge by failing to reach a political agreement, triggering automatic tax increases and spending cuts by the US goverment.
 It sounds like we’re about to sail off the edge of the world, a new end of the world since the last one failed to materialize.

 Personally, I think we’d be better off with less political theater and more good old-fashioned political compromise, the messy but effective work of legislating.
 But for all of the drama, I’m wondering why we worry so much about the fiscal cliff and government debt while we do our collective best to ignore a bigger issue – the Eco Cliff we are sailing toward, and our continued environmental debt.